unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-08-voice-cloning-across-hosts-making-tts-operational.md

 The clean cold-start tests exposed a familiar macOS service problem: a command that worked in an interactive terminal failed when started noninteractively.
 Bare `python` did not reliably select the product environment, and audio-format work depended on a media executable that was available in the terminal but absent from the managed process path.

-The durable repair was an explicit, immutable runtime.
+The durable repair was to make the runtime explicit and immutable.
 In this deployment, the accepted engine reports patched MLX-Audio `0.5.0+unixwzrd.1` from a UV-managed product environment.
-The version is a dated fact about this deployment, not a universal recommendation.
-What matters is that the exact runtime passed the required clone-reference, long-text, streaming-recovery, malformed-request recovery, and model-isolation checks before promotion.
-A package version and a generic synthesis smoke test would not have established that.
+That version is a dated fact about this deployment, not a recommendation for everybody else.
+The important part is that the exact runtime passed clone-reference, long-text, streaming-recovery, malformed-request recovery, and model-isolation checks before promotion.
+A package version and a generic synthesis smoke test would not have told me any of that.

 LLM-Ops-Kit's Python remains a separate ownership boundary from the engine runtime.
 The bridge and engine may be co-located without sharing an accidental shell environment.
 That separation makes upgrades and rollback more explainable than one large development environment activated through a profile.

 ## Automatic Recovery Is Still a Proposal

-An unstable engine makes automatic restart tempting.
-A naive `KeepAlive` policy is not enough.
-It can turn an intentional stop into a fight between the operator and the service manager, restart rapidly during an outage, and erase the difference between one crash and a persistent failure.
+When an engine is unstable, automatic restart is tempting.
+A naive `KeepAlive` policy would make things worse by turning an intentional stop into a fight with the service manager, restarting rapidly during an outage, and hiding the difference between one crash and a persistent failure.

 The recovery design under consideration is opt-in and has not been deployed.
 It requires desired-running state, bounded backoff, a visible restart count, the last exit status, the last successful recovery, and a retry budget.
 An explicit operator stop changes desired state and suppresses recovery.
 A crash while desired state remains running can enter the bounded recovery path.
 Exhaustion remains visible instead of being disguised as a process that restarts forever.